Skip to Content

 White curly haired poodle barking outside a wooden building

-The location of the barking dog determines who you need to call to report a barking dog.
-When you call:
+The location of the animal determines who you need to call.
+Before you call:

-• Make sure the dog resides within the City of Healdsburg, Santa Rosa or Windsor, or unincorporated Sonoma County.
+• Make sure the animal lives in Healdsburg, Santa Rosa, Windsor, or unincorporated Sonoma County.